devendrababu11/Git-Commands/README.md

-git checkout branchname --> to switch branches git reset --hard commitid --> to change the head git log --oneline --> It will give all commits in one line.
+git checkout branchname --> to switch branches git reset --hard commitid --> to change the head git log --oneline --> It will give all commits in one line. git merge branchname --> It is used to merge the brnaches in non linear order git rebase branchname --> To merge the branches in linear order